jezekp/Json2Semantic/README.md

 # Json2Semantic
-The project is a layer on the top of Semantic-Framework.
-It enables reading of json documents
+The project is a layer on the top of [Semantic-Framework](https://github.com/NEUROINFORMATICS-GROUP-FAV-KIV-ZCU/Semantic-Framework) allowing reading of json documents and transforming them to an RDF/OWL output

-Document called crcnsjson.json in the src/main/resources/schema/json folder is transferred to an ontologyDocument.rdf.xml file.
+Json given as a parameter is transferred to an ontologyDocument RDF/OWL document.

 ## Prerequisities